 I hated disco.
 I had to live through that crap as a teenager.
 It scarred me forever.
 You know what is worse?
 The Beach Boys cutting a disco recording.
 I get it, they wanted to be a mainstream group again and disco reigned supreme.
-Song “Here Comes the Night” was their contribution to the glitter laden era.
-I HATED it.
+The song “Here Comes the Night” was their contribution to the glitter-laden era.
+I hated it.
 But what do I know; the song charted at #44.
 Another cut on the record, “Good Timin'” made it to #40, while “Lady Lynda” made it into the top ten in the UK.
 Commercially, it gave the group some mediocre hits that put their name back on the charts.

 I remember watching the Beach Boys perform “Here Comes the Night” on some television show.
 I waited for hours for it to come.
 When they sang it, in all of its disco glory, it felt as if I had just been told that there is not such thing as Santa Claus.
 The L.A.
 (Light Album)will always be remember as the Beach Boys' disco record.